-If you are teaching two or more sections of the same course, it may make sense to combine both sections into a single course shell in Blackboard.
-With a single course shell, you can post content and create Announcements and Discussion Forum responses for questions once.
+If you are teaching two or more sections of the same course, it may make sense to combine the enrollment for both sections into a single course shell in Blackboard.
+With a single course shell, you can post content in one location.
+You can also use communication tools like Announcements and Discussion Forums to “write once so that all can read.”
 Some of you have been creating content, announcements, discussion boards, and other tasks in one shell and then copying these to other shells.
-Creating a super section will save you some time with this task.
+Creating a super section using the Roster Merge Tool will save you time with some of these tasks.

 How to Combine Sections

-6. Under Enrollments, select Include Enrollments in the Copy.
+6. Under Enrollments, DO NOT include any enrollments in the copy.